The School of Medicine has many needs that can be addressed by philanthropy at different levels of support.

 Jeanette and Eric Lipman Chair in Oncology: Robert A. Winn, M.D.

 Taliaferro-Scott Professorship in Internal Medicine: Christopher M. Wise, M.D.

 W. Robert Irby Professorship: Christopher M. Wise, M.D.

 Hugo R. Seibel Teaching Professorship: Christopher M. Woleben, M.D.

 Kenneth and Dianne Wright Distinguished Chair in Clinical and Translational Research: Population Health and Health Equity: Steven H. Woolf, M.D.

 Harrigan, Haw, Luck Families Chair in Cancer Research: Yuesheng Zhang, M.D., Ph.D.

 Recent biomedical discoveries have opened doors to unprecedented promise for medical research and human health.

-The School of Medicine Development Office, the VCU Health Development Office and the MCV Foundation assist the school’s departments in building relationships with their house officer alumni and grateful patients.
+The Office of Medical Philanthropy and Alumni Relations, along with the MCV Foundation, assist the school’s departments in building relationships with their house officer alumni and grateful patients.
 In recent years, departments and divisions of the medical school have benefited from the generosity of their alumni and patients, many of whom have supported research funds, lectureships, fellowships and professorships.

-If you are interested in supporting the work of a particular department or division of the medical school, or you would like more information about the fundraising efforts or staff dedicated to a particular department or division, please contact the School of Medicine Development Office at 804-828-4800 or 800-332-8813.
+If you are interested in supporting the work of a particular department or division of the medical school, or you would like more information about the fundraising efforts or staff dedicated to a particular department or division, please contact the Office of Medical Philanthropy and Alumni Relations at 804-828-4800 or 800-332-8813.